deonpollard/SmartBackup/README.md

 > ``sbu_r2.3 -d 15 -t=c:\smartbackup\sbutenants.csv -l=c:\smartbackup\sbulog.log``

 ### Run from Windows Shortcut
-Create shortcut pointing to EXE and click on shortcut
+Installation will create a shortcut pointing to Console.EXE - click on shortcut to invoke Console UI

 ### Run from Windows Explorer
-Double click on EXE.
+Double click on Console.EXE for UI.
+To invoke Backup directly double click on Backup.EXE.
 Note this method does not easily allow you to specify arguments

 ### Run from Windows Task Scheduler
-Open Windows Task Scheduler and configure EXE to a schedule of your choice
+Open Windows Task Scheduler and configure Backup.EXE to a schedule of your choice

 ### Run using PowerShell
 Script EXE using Powershell